fxm90/GradientLoadingBar/Example/Pods/LightweightObservable/README.md

 ## Features

 Lightweight Observable is a simple implementation of an observable sequence that you can subscribe to.
 The framework is designed to be minimal meanwhile convenient.
-The entire code is only ~90 lines (excluding comments).
+The entire code is only ~100 lines (excluding comments).
 With Lightweight Observable you can easily set up UI-Bindings in an MVVM application, handle asynchronous network calls and a lot more.

 ##### Credits
 The code was heavily influenced by [roberthein/observable](https://github.com/roberthein/Observable).
 However I needed something that was syntactically closer to [RxSwift](https://github.com/ReactiveX/RxSwift), which is why I came up with this code, and for re-usability reasons afterwards moved it into a CocoaPod.

 ##### Migration Guide
 If you want to update from version 1.x.x, please have a look at the [Lightweight Observable 2.0 Migration Guide ](Documentation/Lightweight%20Observable%202.0%20Migration%20Guide.md)

 ### Example
 To run the example project, clone the repo, and open the workspace from the Example directory.

+### Requirements
+- Swift 5.0
+- Xcode 10.2+
+- iOS 9.0+

 ### Integration
 ##### CocoaPods